Symantec/ses-api-samples/README.md

 Refer to Symantec ICDm API documentation at: https://apidocs.securitycloud.symantec.com

-There are currently two branches containing the ICDM API samples located on GitHub.
-One branch contains Python API samples and the other is a Windows C# project;
+There are currently two directories containing the ICDM API samples located on GitHub.
+One directory contains Python API samples and the other is a Windows C# project;

 * main
   * icdm
-    * Python
+    * python
-    * C-Sharp
+    * c-sharp

 Both projects utilize a centralized ICDMController class to handle the oAuth authentication, REST API formatting and submission of the API query.
 The ICDMController class reads the authentication credentials from a configuration file located within each project (ICDM.conf for Python and App.Config for Windows C#).